What to Do and Where to Stay in Isla Ometepe Nicaragua

 Across the isthmus, you can also climb Concepcion.
 I’ve read that it is a tough, slippery climb up a steep, shale-covered slope.
 You have to be in good shape.
 Unlike Maderas there is no vegetation – just fantastic views in every direction.
 It is on my agenda for the next time in these parts.
 More on hiking these volcanoes here.

 Besides the hike, our time was spent laying out by the swimming pool and enjoying the nature.
 The views as the light changes is spectacular.
-I would recommend this place to anyone and I would come back here with Lissette for a more romantic kind of vacation.
+I would recommend this place to anyone.
 The food at Totoco was fantastic.
 Bring earplugs; the NOISE at night from all the bugs and animals is unbelievable.
 There is one bird, a small grey bird that seems to only appear at night, that constantly hung out right next to our lodge calling out what sounded like like ‘f”-word all night.
 I’m not kidding.
 Then, when the noise from the night animals finally starts to die down close to dawn, the howler monkeys start up.
 There is no peace and quiet in the jungle.

 A few Nicaraguans I spoke to in the travel industry expressed their frustration that Nicaragua was portrayed as a dangerous country, especially in the US (see the Bureau of Consular affairs website).
 In actual fact, Nicaragua is known as the safest country in Central America, safer even than Costa Rica.
 I never felt in danger – the flip side of few tourists is that locals aren’t overwhelmed by foreigners and are so much friendlier because of that.
 And I always say; in the end, it’s the people that make a difference between liking or disliking a place.
 Based on that, I would definitely come back to Nicaragua.